Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 1.2 Check hardware requirements

-These are the requirements for running the BioC software builds.
+These are the minimum requirements for running the BioC software builds.

 For a _central builder_:

-- At least 800GB of disk space
+- 1TB of disk space

-- At least 32 logical cores
+- 32 logical cores

-- At least 128GB of RAM
+- 128GB of RAM

-- At least 16GB of swap
+- 16GB of swap

 For a _satellite node_ or _standalone builder_:

-- At least 400GB of disk space
+- 400GB of disk space

-- At least 20 logical cores
+- 20 logical cores

-- At least 64GB of RAM
+- 64GB of RAM

 These requirements are _very_ approximate and tend to increase over time (as Bioconductor grows).
 The above numbers reflect the current state of affairs